UTKcataloging/mods_to_rdf/docs/source/top_level_elements/relatedItem.rst

         relators:cre <http://id.loc.gov/authorities/names/n50038965> .

-Note: this is an initial attempt at `relatedItem[@type='constituent']` - I expect that we'll want to refine how we're modeling this kind of metadata.
+Note: this is an initial attempt at :code:`relatedItem[@type='constituent']` - I expect that we'll want to refine how we're modeling this kind of metadata.

 Empty elements
 --------------

-Sometimes `relatedItem` will be empty; this only seems to be a problem in the Roth collection: e.g. `roth:3066 <https://digital.lib.utk.edu/collections/islandora/object/roth:3066/datastream/MODS/view>`_.
+Sometimes :code:`relatedItem` will be empty; this only seems to be a problem in the Roth collection: e.g. `roth:3066 <https://digital.lib.utk.edu/collections/islandora/object/roth:3066/datastream/MODS/view>`_.

 .. code-block:: xml